RDUSRD/FacturacionDemoAGVS/README.md

 - `AUTHENTIK_REDIRECT_URI`: Redirect URI for OAuth.
 - `AUTHENTIK_JWKS_URL`: JWKS URL for Authentik.
 - `SESSION_SECRET_KEY`: Secret key for session management.

+## Logger Configuration
+- Logs are stored in the `logs/` directory.
+- Log files rotate automatically when they reach 10 MB, keeping up to 5 backups.
+- Each log entry includes detailed information such as user, IP, and device.

+## Project Structure
+- `core.py`: Initializes OAuth client and templates.
+- `database.py`: Sets up the database connection and session management.
+- `models.py`: Defines the database models.
+- `schemas.py`: Defines Pydantic schemas for request validation and response serialization.
+- `services.py`: Contains business logic for document management.
+- `routers/`: Contains API route definitions.
+- `loggers/`: Configures custom logging and routes for log management.
+- `auth/`: Handles authentication and group-based route protection.
+- `templates/`: HTML templates for the frontend.
+- `static/`: Static files (CSS, JS).

 ## Running the Project Without Docker
 To run the project without Docker, follow these steps: